 God himself stepped into the canvas of creation.
 Through Jesus God himself became a part of the painting to rescue his work of art, to restore us and make us new.
 Jesus offers you not just rescue from your sins if you’ll trust in him, but restoration to a brand new future and eternal life with him.
 God promises that he will transform us into the new heaven and the new earth.
 He will take us to those Sierra Nevada Mountains.
 Jesus, our Master Craftsman, came to make us beautiful.

 Pastor Jonathan Romig preached this message on Facebook Live during the 2020 COVID-19 (Coronavirus) pandemic in Massachusetts.
-You can download a PDF copy of this sermon above, which includes endnotes and references, or share it through Apple podcasts or Google Play Music.
+You can download a PDF copy of this sermon above, which includes endnotes and references or share it through Apple podcasts.
 Read the story of our church here.